CompuTec/computec-docs/docs/premium/administrator-guide/installation/premium-licensing.md

 ### License Eligibility

 - Customers with an active annual maintenance payment receive a license file automatically.
-- Customers without an active maintenance plan (or those using other CompuTec products) must request an individual license offer based on the number of users.
+- Customers without an active maintenance plan (or those using other CompuTec solutions) must request an individual license offer based on the number of users.

 ### How to Request a License?